ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 # Install AMPL From Docker

-The purpose of this tutorial is to install the **[AMPL](https://github.com/ATOMScience-org/AMPL)** software from Docker, which will provide accessibility across multiple platforms.
+The purpose of this tutorial is to install the **[AMPL](https://github.com/ATOMScience-org/AMPL)** software using Docker, which will provide accessibility across multiple platforms.
 Here are the topics to be covered in this tutorial:

 * [Create a Docker Image](#create-a-docker-image)
    * [Prerequisite: Download and install Docker](#prerequisite-download-and-install-docker)